SRAL Special Interest Groups (SIGs)

 "Canyon Ridge" abstract by Nan Lux

 The SRAL Abstract BRIGGade Group celebrates the unique field of all abstract arts.
-They group meets monthly the second Friday at 9:30 am in the Studio.
+They group meets monthly the first Monday of every month at 10 AM in the Studio.
+This begins with their October 3rd, 2022 meeting.
 When that’s not possible, the group meets occasionally on Zoom.
 The Abstract Group has been an active part of SRAL for over a decade and many of the 40 or so regular members are professional artists and they happily share their experience.

 A special abstract art exhibit happens every February.
 It’s called the “Eve Briggs Abstract Art Competition” and this event is the responsibility of this group to organize.
 The next exhibit is scheduled for February 2022.
 The co-chairs and the show judge have already been selected.